ioos/sos-guidelines-hugo/content/doc/wsdd/sos_wsdd_github_notoc.md

 ### IOOS Convention and SOS Templates ###

 To facilitate the practical implementation of the OGC SOS, IOOS has started the development of a series of Templates that explicitly define the IOOS SOS operation responses for the CF feature types.
-Within Milestone 1.0 timeframe, the templates have only been developed for “point”, “timeSeries”, and “timeSeriesProfile” feature types ([https://code.google.com/p/ioostech/source/browse/#svn/trunk/templates/Milestone1.0](https://code.google.com/p/ioostech/source/browse/#svn/trunk/templates/Milestone1.0?state=open)); the templates for other feature types are planned for Milestone 2.0.
+Within Milestone 1.0 timeframe, the [templates](http://ioos.github.io/sos-guidelines/template/) have only been developed for “point”, “timeSeries”, and “timeSeriesProfile” feature types; the templates for other feature types are planned for Milestone 2.0.
 The templates are intended as a mandatory guidance for all developers of IOOS-compliant SOS applications.

 The Milestone 1.0 templates fully conform to the OGC SOS 1.0.0 Implementation Standard; however, in some “grey areas” where the SOS 1.0.0 is vague and does not provide sufficient guidance, it has been refined with a special IOOS Convention.
 The IOOS Convention contains additional constraints, definitions, requirements and “best practice” sort of recommendations that SOS 1.0.0 lacks; for future transition, the Convention follows SOS 2.0 requirements and definitions wherever they have been considered applicable, and do not contradict the SOS 1.0.0 specification.
 The provisions of the IOOS Convention are captured in the IOOS SOS Templates, and described further in this document.